 I've promised myself never to use gradle

-The current article won’t be an exhaustive technical analysis on Gradle but more like a spontaneous rant.
+The current article won’t be an exhaustive technical analysis of Gradle but more like a spontaneous rant.

-Firstly, the time I am willing to allocate for learning a build tool will always be limited.
-Secondly, I try to be fair, so the list of things I expect from a build tool is small:
+Firstly, the time I am willing to allocate to learning a build tool will always be strictly limited.
+Secondly, I try to be fair, so the list of things I expect from a build tool is quite small:

 - Please give me a stable (!) interface to write plugins for “extravagant” features.
-If other devs are building open-source plugins, I am willing to use them instead of writing them independently.
+If other devs are building open-source plugins, I am more than willing to use them instead of writing them independently.

-- After the initial effort to write the build file, I should rarely touch it (unless I am incrementing version numbers).
+- After the initial effort to write the build file, I should rarely have to touch it (unless I am incrementing version numbers).

 Gradle and the cognitive load

-So let me give you an example, the chapter “Learning the Basics -> Understanding the Build Lifecycle”, starts with the following paragraph.
-This should be an easy read, given it’s an introductory article:
+Let me give you an example.
+The chapter “Learning the Basics -> Understanding the Build Lifecycle” starts with the following paragraph.
+This should theoretically be an easy read, given it’s an introductory article:

-Quickly, without opening your CS reference book, tell me what’s a Directed Acyclic Graph.
+Quickly, without opening your CS reference book, tell me what a Directed Acyclic Graph is.
 It’s ok; you don’t have to open your CS reference book because the authors of the documentation were kind enough to link a Wikipedia article:

-After digging up the documentation for a few days (or up to a week, if you want to understand how Multi-Project builds work), things will become much clearer as you’ll experience a few Eureka moments.
+After digging through the documentation for a few days (or up to a week, if you want to understand how Multi-Project builds actually work), things will become much clearer as you experience a few Eureka moments.
 This period is critical.
 After this week, you will either hate or love Gradle.
-It only depends on your overall tolerance to the complexity and over-engineered solutions.
+It only depends on your overall tolerance for complexity and over-engineered solutions.

-In any case, kudos!; you are now part of a select group of people who managed to go through the Gradle documentation.
-But, it will be wise to hide this fact from your team.
+In any case, kudos!
+You are now part of a select group of people who managed to get through the Gradle documentation.
+But it would be wise to hide this fact from your team.
 Otherwise, your colleagues will make you the guy responsible for the build file.
-This is a cross responsibility not always worth carrying.
+This is a burden not always worth carrying.

 My advice:

-- Gradle is not the tool you hack your way into by copying paste stuff from StackOverflow.
-If you haven’t done so already, allocate time to read the documentation.
+- Gradle is not a tool you can hack your way into by copy-pasting stuff from StackOverflow.
+If you haven’t done so already, sit down and allocate time to actually read the documentation.

 The disregard for backward compatibility

-This is not the case with gradle.
-Incrementing to a new major version is always painful (for non-trivial builds):
+This is absolutely not the case with Gradle.
+Incrementing to a new major version is always painful (for non-trivial builds).

-- The API always change.
-Sometimes for cosmetical reasons:
+The API always changes.
+Sometimes for purely cosmetic reasons:

-- Or subtle changes that can affect existing behavior:
+Or there are subtle changes that can affect existing behavior:

-Because of the API changes, 3rd party plugins you depended upon won’t work anymore unless the original authors are updating them.
-For this reason, the very popular plugin Gradle Shadow comes into 3 “flavors”, for each API change major Gradle version:
+Because of these constant API changes, the 3rd-party plugins you depend upon won’t work anymore unless the original authors proactively update them.
+For this reason, the highly popular plugin Gradle Shadow comes in 3 “flavors”, one for each API change major Gradle version:

-Maintaining multiple versions puts an unnecessary burden on the open-source maintainer.
-For example, the famous Log4shell exploit was never fixed in older versions of the Gradle Shadow plugin (see issue), forcing users to upgrade either update the Gradle Version, and by this provoking even more backward compatibility havoc, or implementing alternative solutions.
+Maintaining multiple versions puts an unnecessary burden on open-source maintainers.
+For example, the famous Log4shell exploit was never fixed in older versions of the Gradle Shadow plugin (see issue), forcing users to either forcefully update their Gradle version (provoking even more backward compatibility havoc) or implement messy alternative workarounds.

-On the one hand, I love that the Gradle people are forward-thinking, but the way things change from version to version is sometimes too much.
-If you plan to use Gradle, you should permanently update it.
-If you get to the point of being a few (major) versions behind, you will make your life harder than it should.
+On the one hand, I love that the Gradle team is forward-thinking, but the way things change from version to version is sometimes just too much.
+If you plan to use Gradle, you must permanently update it.
+If you get to the point of being a few major versions behind, you will make your life much harder than it should be.

 My advice:

-- Migrating to a major Gradle version can be a hurdle, so allocate time wisely from a project perspective.
-Read the changelog with great attention;
+- Migrating to a major Gradle version can be a massive hurdle, so allocate time wisely from a project planning perspective.
+Read the changelog with extreme attention.

-- Prefer to write your plugins if possible.
+- Prefer to write your own custom plugins if possible.

-Please make no mistake; when you choose to use Gradle, you will program your build file, not configure it.
+Make no mistake: when you choose to use Gradle, you will program your build file, not configure it.

-is a running program in disguise (DSL).
-This means you can write (business) logic into a build file by creating your functions and hooking them into the Directed Acyclic Graph we were previously speaking of.
-So even if it’s not explicitly required, it’s time for you to learn a little bit of groovy or kotlin, depending on the Gradle dialect you pick.
+The build.gradle file is a running program in disguise (a DSL).
+This means you can write actual business logic into a build file by creating your own functions and hooking them directly into the Directed Acyclic Graph we were previously speaking of.
+So even if it’s not explicitly required, it’s time for you to learn a little bit of Groovy or Kotlin, depending on the Gradle dialect you pick.

 // rest of the build file